 The regional support structure resides in the District and Regional Support (DRS) division of the NCDPI.
 DRS is organized under the direction of a Deputy State Superintendent, supports schools and districts in increasing student achievement, improving high school graduation rates, and reducing achievement gaps to ensure schools and districts meet at least minimum standards of performance as set by the SBE.
-This unit partners with schools and districts to develop, support, and serve educators and implements effective practices and processes for low-performing schools and districts in North Carolina.
-DRS fosters continuous improvement in schools and districts through needs-based, data-driven services and support.
+This unit partners with schools and districts to develop, support, and serve educators and implements effective practices and processes for low-performing schools and districts through needs-based, data-driven services and support.
 In addition, this unit provides opportunities for educator recognition and advancement throughout the state.